kubernetes/community/contributors/devel/sig-testing/testing.md

   - collection of jobs
   - each dashboard is represented as a button
   - some dashboards collect jobs/tests in the domain of a specific SIG (named after and owned by those SIGs), and dashboards to monitor project wide health (owned by SIG-release)

+## PR Process

+All new PRs for tests should attempt to follow these steps in order to help enable a smooth review process:

+1. The problem statement should be well defined.
+(Describe clearly the intended purpose of the test, and why it is needed.)

+2. Get some agreement on how to design test from relevant SIG.

+3. Create the PR.

+4. Raise awareness of your PR to respective communities. (eg. via mailing lists, Slack channels, Github mentions)